Akomal/Akomal/README.md

 - 👋 Hi, I’m komal
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning DataOps
+- 🌱 I’m currently building Data Engineering skills
-- 💞️ I’m looking to collaborate on Machine Learning Projects
+- 💞️ I’m looking to collaborate on Data Science Projects

 <!---
 Akomal/Akomal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.